DollyGt/e-commerce-final-project/README.md

 The website is user friendly, recognises  desktop browsers and it is also mobile compatible.
 Using webview/ chrome view and safari same website can be used as an Android App with zero changes.

-Below is an overview of how the site looks on different screen sizes.
+*Below is an overview of how the site looks on different screen sizes.

-    *****____________________******

-Contact form:

-Go to the "Contact Us" page
+Contact form, check out form, login form, register form were all tested to ensure that:

-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+when the user attempts to submit the empty form an error message about the required fields appears
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+when the user attempts to submit the invalid email address error message appears

+In the instance that all forms are filled correctly success message appears.

 # Deployment